Qovery/qovery-client-go/docs/ClusterLogsError.md

 `func (o *ClusterLogsError) HasEventDetails() bool`

 HasEventDetails returns a boolean if a field has been set.

+### GetUnderlyingError

+`func (o *ClusterLogsError) GetUnderlyingError() ClusterLogsErrorUnderlyingError`

+GetUnderlyingError returns the UnderlyingError field if non-nil, zero value otherwise.

+### GetUnderlyingErrorOk

+`func (o *ClusterLogsError) GetUnderlyingErrorOk() (*ClusterLogsErrorUnderlyingError, bool)`

+GetUnderlyingErrorOk returns a tuple with the UnderlyingError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnderlyingError

+`func (o *ClusterLogsError) SetUnderlyingError(v ClusterLogsErrorUnderlyingError)`

+SetUnderlyingError sets UnderlyingError field to given value.

+### HasUnderlyingError

+`func (o *ClusterLogsError) HasUnderlyingError() bool`

+HasUnderlyingError returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)